thatsus/vue-resource-mocker/README.md

 Whenever an HTTP request is made the request path is used to match against the routes.

-The `use` function receives the request and should return a response built by calling `request.respondWith()`.
+The `use` function receives the request and may return data to respond to the request.
+Any value can be returned.
+For advanced options, return a Response object by calling `request.respondWith()`.

 If `route` is a RegExp with parenthesized parts or a string with curly-braced wildcards, the matching portions of the request path are sent as additional parameters to the function after being decoded from URL form.

 If the request path includes a query string it is ignored while matching.

 If more than one route matches, the first one is used.

+# Responses

+The return value of a route closure can be any data type.
+The status will be 200 for regular responses.

+For advanced responses, use request.respondWith(body, options).
+The `body` can be any data type.
+The `options` is an object with some of the following keys:

+ * status - number, required
+ * statusText - string
+ * url - string
+ * headers - object

+The `headers` object can have any keys.
+Its values should be arrays.

 # Errors